wchoi11/notchmess/_posts/2019-09-14-knowing-how.md

 ### Ryle's account
 S&W first offer a counterexample to Ryle's account of knowledge-how.
-Ryle thought that knowledge of how to $F$ is the ability to $F$, and I think this is roughly what we think too.
+Ryle thought that knowledge of how to $F$ is the ability to $F$, and I believe this is roughly what we think too.
 If I know how to ride a bike, I have the ability to ride a bike.
 <label for="mn-demo" class="margin-toggle">&#8853;</label>
 <input type="checkbox" class="margin-toggle"/>